mpram/IoT_Academy/Month_1/Day_1/Azure IoT Foundation.md

 - Check the modules running in your Edge Device:
 ![Edge Modules.](./media/edge-device-modules.png 'Modules')

-- Other way go back to your Ubuntu VM, Open Putty and run again the following command
+- Other way to visualize the modules is, go back to your Ubuntu VM, Open Putty and run again the following command

 ```bash
 sudo iotedge list
  ```